kunalsheth/units-of-measure/README.md

 Type-safe dimensional analysis in Kotlin.

 ### Background
+I believe that type-safe dimensional analysis and unit conversion is extremely beneficial for a team.
+From personal experience, type-safe calculations result in:
+- Faster Development — IDE autocomplete will provide meaningful predictions, rather than listing every number in scope.
+- Cleaner Code — You no longer have to add units to your variable names, that information is documented by the type.
+This is especially helpful to newer members who are less familiar with the code base.
+- Higher Confidence — Any and all unit/dimension related bugs will show up at compile time, rather than while testing, or in production.
+Such bugs can be extremely difficult and time-consuming to track down at runtime.

 units-of-measure is not the first library to implement type-safe dimensional analysis in some form.
 On the JVM, there is already:
 - [JSR 275](https://jcp.org/en/jsr/detail?id=275) (Java)